City Tram Extension

 The Budget commitment will deliver a one-kilometre extension along North Terrace, from King William street to East Terrace and an extension along King William Road to the Adelaide Festival Plaza precinct.

-The Adelaide City Council will contribute an additional $5 million to help fast-track the project, by providing upgrades to the public realm and contributing to the planned East End tram stop.
+The Adelaide City Council will contribute an additional $5 million to upgrade the public realm.

 It will provide a new service to the bustling East End shopping, restaurant and tourism precinct, while further invigorating the city's cultural and education boulevard.
 It will also help to reactivate vacant sites, including key buildings along North Terrace.